 I knew it was something else, but I didn’t press the issue.
 My friend was ornery having just returned from a six-hour misadventure after falling asleep on the high-speed train and ending up at the second to last stop.
 Listening to his non-story about all the things he didn’t do while thumbing around in a strange train station, waiting to get back on his rightful course, I realized exactly what I was feeling.

 Or is this just how people get on overcast days in October?
 I tried to think back to a time when I felt some long stretch of certainty about my proper place along the space-time continuum.
 Being honest with myself, there haven’t been a whole lot.
 Of course, there was childhood but that was for a lack of knowing any better.
 There was the rush of walking into my first unpaid newspaper internship in New York, thinking: this is where life begins, chapter one.
 But that feeling was on loan — a low interest-rate student loan.
 Such is the life of a nomad, I guess.
 There have been flightier moments when I experienced something like universal harmony.
 Most of them involve me kicking my feet in laughter and struggling to keep wine from spilling on my white shirt at a friend’s wedding … remember Heather’s wedding?
-As the sun was setting on the putting greens where the four of us had stolen out on a covert mission, I loosened my tie and rolled up my shirt sleeves to the elbow, and you kicked off your heels, and we lay in the grass in our nice fine clothes.
+As the sun was setting on the putting greens where the four of us had stolen out on a covert mission, I loosened my tie and rolled up my shirt sleeves to the elbows, and you kicked off your heels, and we lay in the grass in our nice fine clothes.
 We must have heard our names called because we were so stupidly happy there.
-Brushing off the grass, we staggered back to the tent where the band was playing, and your dresses swirled as you turned.
+Brushing off the grass, we staggered back to the tent where the band was playing our favorite song (but couldn’t remember which one the next day) and your dresses swirled as you turned.

 I wonder, while riding the elevator up to my apartment, am I supposed to be here?
 I laugh at the privilege of asking such a question, as I enter my studio on the seventeenth floor.
 I walk to the window and look out at the gray city as if a cityscape knew anything other than about staying put.
 It did not.
 Although I noticed that one of the plants on the windowsill is dying — about a week’s worth of death has set in — and there’s no one else to blame.
 And yet, the dilemma is much the same: nurse it back to health or toss it out and start over?